-In case of PMIP or DSMIPv6-based NB-IFOM, the GW selection could take effect only during the initial session establishment procedure, e.g., selection of LMA/HA for the UE, because these NB-IFOM technologies don't support GW change for on-going sessions.
+In case of PMIP or DSMIPv6-based NB-IFOM, the GW selection could take effect only during the initial session establishment procedure, e.g., selection of LMA/HA for the UE, because these NB-IFOM technologies do not support GW change for on-going sessions.
 E.g., the NB-IFOM provides network-controlled IP flow mobility using DSMIPv6 based tunnelling (which is orthogonal to the other tunnelling solutions used in MEVICO), GW Selection comes into picture during HA selection for a UE (based on GW load, and probably other parameters of the network).
 After selecting the HA, NB-IFOM can make more fine grained distribution of service data flows, and may not change then the GW.
-For more dynamic GW change a HA-to-HA protocol is needed (like Global Home Agent to Home Agent protocol [GHAHA]).
+For In order to support distributed architecture, inter-GW mobility extension should be added (e.g., Global Home Agent to Home Agent protocol [GHAHA]).